fredeerock/foreman/README.md

       - PXE Loader: PXELinux BIOS
       - Root Pass: changeme
 9. **Hosts > Provisioning Templates > Build PXE Default**
-10. Not working yet.
-    - Maybe need to change name server settings in the installer.
-    - May have to change proxy_url in kernel options on new host to IP instead of hostname if DNS isn't functional.
-    - Also this should be change other places too.
-Maybe include in kickstart script to use IP instead of FQDN.

 ### Option 2: Hammer CLI